 - Confusion/bizarre behavior

-- Feeling of bugs crawling on the skin
+- A feeling of bugs crawling on the skin

 - Breathing problems caused by smoke inhalation

 - Irreversible damage to blood vessels in the heart and brain

-Chronic meth use can also cause outward signs of premature aging.
+Chronic Methamphetamine use can also cause outward signs of premature aging.
 Because the drug damages tissues and blood vessels and hinders the body’s capacity to heal, users often develop acne and other skin blemishes, and the skin begins to lose its elasticity.
 “Meth mouth” is a condition that is characterized by the widespread deterioration of teeth and gum disease.

 Because meth use causes the brain to release an increased amount of dopamine – a chemical responsible for feelings of reward and pleasure – the drug has a high potential for addiction.